jhpyle/docassemble/_docs/config.md

 login`.
 In that case, it is not necessary to set the `base dn`, `bind email`, and `bind password` directives.

-## <a name="xsendfile"></a>Support for xsendfile

-If your web server is not configured to support X-Sendfile headers, set the `xsendfile` directive to `False`.

-{% highlight yaml %}
-xsendfile: False
-{% endhighlight %}

-Use of X-Sendfile is recommended because it allows the web server, rather than the Python [WSGI] server, to serve files.
-This is particularly useful when serving sound files, since the web browser typically asks for only a range of bytes from the sound file at a time, and the [WSGI] server does not support the HTTP Range header.

-This variable can be set using the [Docker] environment variable [`XSENDFILE`].

-However, there are some problems with the implementation of X-Sendfile that can sometimes cause problems.
-If you get random JavaScript errors in your application, look at the network console, and if it reports 0-byte JavaScript files being served, try setting `xsendfile:
-False` in your Configuration.
-This has been an issue when **docassemble** operates behind a load balancer on [ECS].
-On [Docker], if you set [`BEHINDHTTPSLOADBALANCER`] to `true`, then `xsendfile` will be set to `False` by default when the initial Configuration is first created.

 ## <a name="websockets"></a><a name="websockets ip"></a><a name="websockets port"></a>Configuring the websockets server

+{% include docker.html %}

 The [live help] features depend on a [WebSocket] server.
-On [Docker], there is a [supervisor] service called `websockets` that runs the `docassemble.webapp.socketserver` module.
+In the `jhpyle/docassemble` [Docker] image, there is a [supervisor] service called `websockets` that runs the `docassemble.webapp.socketserver` module.
 By default, the server runs on port 5000 on the localhost network (127.0.0.1).
-This can be
+This can be configured:
-configured:

 {% highlight yaml %}
 websockets ip: 75.34.2.14